 Curious to me that the white blobby paint structure above the vesselish purple-ochre gestures reminds me of a head in Picasso’s Guernica.
 Coincidence?
-My projection?
 A tribute to Picasso, the Spaniard who embodies duende?
 My projection, my assumption?
 Possibly, but who cares—it’s Schnabel, after all.

 Why do I like it so much?
 Why is this painting by Julian Schnabel my favorite artwork at Aria despite being quietly hung as if ignored on the upper floor across from the closed theater area and next to a Starbucks, where most people walk right past it?

 I am drawn to the way the paint is applied in that Neo-expressionist impasto Schnabel style that evokes a sense of rough movement and force.
 The painting itself is a massive 12 x 22 feet of artist bravado.
 The paint application has the poetics of awkward youth – nothing refined here, pure primal, ipso-facto in-your-face-ism.
 It isn’t pretty.
 But it is attractive to me in its sheer force of unapologetic creation.
 It speaks of the freedom with which Julian paints.